The difference between 2FA and MFA

-All two-factor authentication (2FA) is multi-factor authentication (MFA), but not all MFA is 2FA.
+Did you know that all two-factor authentication (2FA) is multi-factor authentication (MFA), but not all MFA is 2FA?

 MFA simply uses several forms of authentication for even tighter security